dvcorreia/pocket-vna/README.md

 ## Status

-__The application is still in development!__ Feel free to join us.
+__The application development was dropped!__ Feel free grab the project for developent.
+The development idea stoped when was decided to drop the dependency of the front-end logic library (sXp-to-json) and make a server for it.

-We have been developing in parallel with the app a library to read and process **Touchstone files** called **sXp-to-json**, fell free to check it out here [https://github.com/joaompsantos/sXp-to-json/tree/dev](https://github.com/joaompsantos/sXp-to-json/tree/dev) (it isn't in npm yet).
+We have been developing in parallel with the app a library to read and process **Touchstone files** called **sXp-to-json**, fell free to check it out here [https://github.com/joaompsantos/sXp-to-json/tree/dev](https://github.com/joaompsantos/sXp-to-json/tree/dev).

 ## To run